10 Apr Recording, Consent and Copyrights: What We Need To Know*

 During a conference assignment, not too long ago, I was confronted with a very uncomfortable situation.
 Unbeknownst to the team of interpreters, the company that had hired us made arrangements for recording our work.
 Fortunately, it was not our first time in those waters, and we knew how to tread them.

 But I remember the first time I found myself in that situation.
 It was over 20 years ago, here in the US, and I could not understand why my colleagues were so upset.
 Well, I got an ear-full and learned a valuable lesson.
-I am bringing that up for up because many novices are unaware of the important groundwork already laid for them with regard to professional standards and copyrights.
+I am bringing that up because many novices are unaware of the important groundwork already laid for them with regard to professional standards and copyrights.

 According to the ASTM International* guidelines (F-2089-01, section 10.13, page 7), “Any recording of the interpretation changes the very nature of the interaction by adding on a future, and perhaps different, use of the interpreter’s product.”
 The bit about “adding a future” surprised me a little.
-I was at first concerned with misspoken numbers and the like, then that phrase caught my attention to the purpose of the recording, possible future uses, etc. This reminded me of the Henrietta Lacks who had her cancer cells (HeLa cells) collected, used for research, distributed and commercialized all over the world without her consent or knowledge or financial benefit.
+I was at first concerned with misspoken numbers and the like, then that phrase caught my attention to the purpose of the recording, possible future uses, etc. This reminded me of Henrietta Lacks who had her cancer cells (HeLa cells) collected, used for research, distributed and commercialized all over the world without her consent or knowledge or financial benefit.

-But I still was not sure of what my rights were or where they stemmed from.
+But, I still was not sure of what my rights were or where they stemmed from.
 Researching the AIIC (Association Internationale des Interprétes de Conférence) website I found the full explanation.
 Knowledge really is a powerful weapon.
-In the interpreters’ case, when a recording is involved, the key words are “consent” and “copyright.”
+In the interpreters’ case, when a recording is involved, the keywords are “consent” and “copyright.”

 Most times, the person working directly with the interpreters at the event is not aware that recording our voices is a violation of our rights, and they simply think they are keeping their customer happy without any further consequences.

-Through AIIC I learned that “The performance of conference interpreting is protected by international law.”
-And the Berne Convention stipulates that when committed to fixed media of any nature the performance of the conference interpreter becomes a translation and its author has exclusive rights.
+Through AIIC, I learned that “The performance of conference interpreting is protected by international law.”
+And the Berne Convention stipulates that when committed to fixed media of any nature, the performance of the conference interpreter becomes a translation and its author has exclusive rights.
 The protection of the author’s copyrights is the main purpose of those rules.

 Does that mean recording and/or transcription of our work is forbidden?
-No. Both ASTM and AIIC are clear on that point — here enters the second key word, consent.
+No. Both ASTM and AIIC are clear on that point — here enters the second keyword, consent.
 ASTM (F-2089-01, 10.13, page 7) states “When commercial use of any recording is contemplated, questions of intellectual property rights may be involved… all parties involved should be consulted beforehand when a recording of a meeting is being considered.”
 Furthermore, AIIC’s standard contract has language that addresses the issue by stating that the interpretation is provided “…solely for direct and immediate use by the listeners; no recording may be made, either by the listeners or anyone else, without the prior consent of the interpreters concerned.”

-Once all parties involved in a contract are aware that recording will take place, special accommodations can be made to ensure that it is all done properly – from the speaker’s speed, terminology research, type of equipment used, to the languages used (I have had presenters insist on speaking “Portuñol” – a Portuguese/Spanish hybrid – and my colleagues in the Spanish speaking booth walked out).
+Once all parties involved in a contract are aware that recording will take place, special accommodations can be made to ensure that it is all done properly – from the speaker’s speed, terminology research, type of equipment used, to the languages used (I have had presenters insist on speaking “Portuñol” – a Portuguese/Spanish hybrid – and my colleagues in the Spanish booth walked out).
 There is also an added fee owed the interpreters for the transfer of copyrights to the client.